albertusk95/probabilistic-covshift/README.md

 <ul>
   <li><b>probabilistic_classification_covshift</b> - the main module</li>
   <li><b>automl.trainer</b> - find the best classifier that separates the source instances from the target ones</li>
   <li><b>automl.predictor</b> - the best classifier is used to compute the probability of each instance belongs to the source or target origin.
-The computed probabilities become the parameters of the weight calculation</li>
+The computed probabilities become the parameters for the weight calculation</li>
 </ul>

 ## Tech stack